Cut Fresh Daily, Freezes During Transit with Dry Ice.

 - 2 tablespoons butter

 - 2 pounds sole fillets, cut to make 4 pieces

 - ¼ teaspoon fresh-ground black pepper

 - ¼ cup flour

 - ¾ cup heavy cream

 - 2 tablespoons fresh parsley, chopped

-- Pair with your favorite rice blend and a glass of full-flavored Chardonnay from California or Australia.
+- Pair with your favorite rice blend and full-flavored Chardonnay from California or Australia.